adlnet/xAPI-Spec/xAPI.md

 - Clarification and naming of the Document APIs
 - Changes to querying the Statement API
 - Signed Statements

+###### 1.0.0 to 1.0.1
+Clarifcations and additional examples including:
+- Fixed various typos
+- Added additional examples in the appendices

 <a name="roleofxapi"/>